BIMSBbioinfo/intro2UnixandSGE/README.md

 This book is compiled with pandoc.

 Run `guix environment -m manifest.scm` to enter a suitable environment to hack on this book.
-Then run `npm install` to install the lunr JavaScript library for the search index.
+Then run `npm ci` to install the lunr JavaScript library for the search index.